popoveugene/qubership-envgene/docs/calculator-cli.md

 #### [Version 2.0] Deployment Parameter Context

-These parameters define a **distinct** context for rendering Helm manifests.
-These parameters are applied only during applications (re)deployment.
+These parameters establish a dedicated rendering context exclusively applied during application (re)deployment operations for Helm manifest rendering.

 This context is formed as a result of merging parameters defined in the `deployParameters` sections of the `Tenant`, `Cloud`, `Namespace`, `Application` Environment Instance objects.
 Parameters from the Application SBOM and `Resource Profile` objects of the Environment Instance also contribute to the formation of this context.